HanGee/OwaViewer/README.md

 OwaViewer
 =========

 OwaViewer is an utility to simulate environment for running OwaNEXT application.
+It aims to make developer to run QML file and OwaNEXT application without actually installing Qt SDK.

 Usage
 -